-Soap making can be an arduous task if you don’t have the proper equipment.
+Soap making can be an arduous task if you don’t have the proper soap equipment.

 If you’re making soap at home for a small group of people, there are many household items that you can use.
 Pots, plastic juice jugs, empty milk cartons, a whisk, a sharp knife, bowls and a thermometer are some of the at-home items you can use for your soap-making endeavor.
 But, if you’re looking to start a larger operation such as a soap business, investing in industrial soap making equipment will ultimately help you save time and money.